-2. Confer with Reliable Legal Friends and Contacts to Find the Top Lawyers in the Field encers.
-Yesterday, Today, and Tomorrow: Legal Consumers Have Changed What Your Law Firm Must Do to Change with Them, Thomson-Reuters.
+2. Confer with Reliable Legal Friends and Contacts to Find the Top Lawyers in the Field

 Your search can begin by speaking with reliable legal friends and contacts to determine who the top lawyers in the field are.
-A recent study from Thomson Reuters revealed that in 2020, seventy-one percent who reached out to hire an attorney listed personal recommendations by family, colleagues, and friends as key influ-
+A recent study from Thomson Reuters revealed that in 2020, 71% who reached out to hire an attorney listed personal recommendations by family, colleagues, and friends as key influencers.
+Yesterday, Today, and Tomorrow: Legal Consumers Have Changed What Your Law Firm Must Do to Change with Them, Thomson-Reuters.

 This form of vetting lawyers is age-old.
 One of the reasons that in-house lawyers often participate in associations such as the American Corporate Counsel Association or other bar groups and industry associations is to develop relationships that provide a wide and deep vantage point from which to search out the best lawyers.
-Inhouse lawyers typically also have good relationships with friends in organizations such as DRI and its sisters, the FDCC, the IADC, and the ADTA, and in industry associations and groups, who can also be tapped to identify potential lawyers.
+In-house lawyers typically also have good relationships with friends in organizations such as DRI and its sisters, the FDCC, the IADC, and the ADTA, and in industry associations and groups, who can also be tapped to identify potential lawyers.

 These colleagues can often offer specific input about lawyers with whom they have worked in the past.
 They can share their confidential perspective on the lawyers they believe have high credibility with the bench, bar, and applicable administrative agencies.
-And they can tell you from their vantage point who has an oversized reputation.
-They can confidentially advise you about those who may be a strong candidate on the surface but have shown themselves to be difficult to work with in the past or who have not performed well under pressure.
+And they can tell you from their vantage point who has an over-sized reputation.
+They can confidentially advise you about those who may be a strong candidate on the surface but have shown themselves to be difficult to work with in the past or who have not performed well under pres-sure.
 These insights are invaluable-and worth every minute that you spend in ferreting them out.